rosenpin/grayscale-desktop/README.md

 for both your Desktop Environment and apps, for creating a paper-like looking desktop.
 Try it and you might be surprised !
 - grayscale can increase concentration and reduces distractions.
 I've also found it to have a calming effect

-## How does it work ?

-The script can turn the monitor into grayscale using 3 separate methods:

 ### Compositor based method